 |60 DNA segments, the sequences of which are not found in the human genome, serving as internal negative controls.

-Arraystar's Human T-UCR microarray is available only through our T-UCR microarray service.
-We provide full-service T-UCR microarray profiling, from sample preparation to in-depth data analysis.
+Arraystar's Human T-UCR Array is available only through our T-UCR Array service.
+We provide full-service T-UCR array profiling, from sample preparation to in-depth data analysis.
 Our step-by-step quality controls are designed to ensure you get the most reliable results.
 Just send us your samples, and we'll do the rest!

 Please refer to Sample Submission for details of how to get your project started.